The Lives of John Lennon: Others in the work

 Cynthia Lennon claims that the material for Goldman's depiction of her and Lennon's marriage was taken from her book A Twist of Lennon and given a negative spin.
 Writing in the Los Angeles Times, reviewer Jon Wiener points out that Goldman recounts many incidents already available to fans in May Pang's book Loving John and John Green's Dakota Days, and from John himself in interviews and autobiographical song lyrics.
-Wiener also reveals that Goldman worked closely with the Lennons' former assistant Fred Seaman, who had served five years' probation for grand larceny after pleading guilty to looting John's personal belongings and diaries after his death.
-Seaman had prepared his own biography of John, only to have Simon and Schuster refuse to publish it; he then began collaborating with Goldman.
+Wiener also reveals that Goldman worked closely with the Lennons' former assistant Fred Seaman, who had served five years probation for grand larceny after pleading guilty to looting John's personal belongings and diaries after his death.
+Seaman had prepared his biography of John, only to have Simon & Schuster refuse to publish it; he then began collaborating with Goldman.

 Goldman depicts Paul McCartney in an extremely positive light, as being the only true talent among the Beatles, and the man who made the band able to function.
 On January 16, 1980, customs officials in Japan found 7.7 ounces (218.3 g) of cannabis in McCartney's luggage as he and the other musicians in Wings tried to enter the country for a concert tour.
 Goldman asserts that this incident was orchestrated by Yoko Ono.
 She supposedly had advance notice that her husband's friend would be smuggling drugs into her homeland.
 She allegedly made overseas telephone calls to government officials she knew with the hope that he would be arrested, thereby giving her a good excuse to forbid her husband from communicating with his friend.
 More controversially, Goldman depicts manager Allen Klein as someone who had the Beatles' best interests in mind, and who was railroaded by the U.S. Securities and Exchange Commission when he was tried, convicted, and served prison time for insider trading and securities fraud.

 Goldman implies that Mark David Chapman's murder of John Lennon may have been part of a conspiracy by fundamentalist Christians.
 Chapman was a fundamentalist who viewed Lennon as a corrupter of youth.
-Goldman does not offer any conclusions, but mentions that the NYPD files on Lennon's murder are sealed and any conclusive answer would have to wait until the files are released to the public.
+Goldman does not offer any conclusions but mentions that the NYPD files on Lennon's murder are sealed and any conclusive answer would have to wait until the files are released to the public.